electron/electron/docs/api/webview-tag.md

 ```

 A `string` which is a comma separated list of strings which specifies the web preferences to be set on the webview.
-The full list of supported preference strings can be found in [BrowserWindow](browser-window.md#new-browserwindowoptions)
+The full list of supported preference strings can be found in [BrowserWindow](browser-window.md#new-browserwindowoptions).
+In addition, webview supports the following preferences:

-in addition to `transparent`.
+* `transparent` boolean (optional) - Whether to enable background transparency for the guest page.
+Default is `true`. **Note:** The guest page's text and background colors are derived from the [color scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme) of its root element.
+When transparency is enabled, the text color will still change accordingly but the background will remain transparent.

 The string follows the same format as the features string in `window.open`.
 A name by itself is given a `true` boolean value.
 A preference can be set to another value by including an `=`, followed by the value.
 Special values `yes` and `1` are interpreted as `true`, while `no` and `0` are interpreted as `false`.

-#### `transparent`

-A `boolean` that when set to `true` gives the guest page a transparent background.
-Default is `true`.

-**Note:** When this preference is enabled, the text color of the guest page will change depending on it's
-color scheme but the background will remain transparent.

 ### `enableblinkfeatures`